emilyzhou112/emilyzhou112.github.io/dsm_analysis/dsm_report.md

 SELECT osm_id,  st_transform(way,32737)::geometry(point,32737) as geom, building, amenity FROM planet_osm_point
 WHERE amenity IS NULL
-AND building IS NOT NULL;

-ALTER TABLE respoint
-ADD COLUMN is_res boolean;

-UPDATE respoint
-SET is_res = TRUE
-WHERE building ILIKE 'yes' OR building ILIKE 'residential';
+AND (building ILIKE 'yes' OR building ILIKE 'residential')

-DELETE FROM respoint
-WHERE is_res IS NULL;

 CREATE TABLE respoly AS
 SELECT osm_id,  st_transform(way,32737)::geometry(polygon,32737) as geom, building, amenity FROM planet_osm_polygon
 WHERE amenity IS NULL
-AND building IS NOT NULL;

-ALTER TABLE respoly
-ADD COLUMN is_res boolean;

-UPDATE respoly
-SET is_res = TRUE
-WHERE building ILIKE 'yes' OR building ILIKE 'residential';
+AND (building ILIKE 'yes' OR building ILIKE 'residential')

-DELETE FROM respoly
-WHERE is_res IS NULL;
 ```

 Then, we convert residential building polygons into points and union it with the point layer to create a composite point layer representing all households.